ON THE ISSUES

 FISCAL RESPONSIBILITY

 Senator Boner has used his military experience to ensure Wyoming taxpayer dollars are spent responsibly.
 Since Brian joined the Senate in 2015, biennial general fund expenditures have been reduced by almost $1 billion.
-While the budget for our state agencies is almost balanced, Senator Boner will continue to advocate for effective spending in the day to day operations of our state budget.
+While the budget for our state agencies outside of K-12 education is balanced, Senator Boner will continue to advocate for effective spending in the day to day operations of our state budget.

 He has fought hard for Wyoming’s communities by pushing back on self protecting bureaucracies who place the burden of budget cuts solely on the people they are meant to serve without finding efficiencies in their own operations.
 Even after years of cuts, state government is still organized as if it is experiencing significant budget surpluses.
 Moving forward, Brian will continue to advocate for reforms which incorporate sound organizational management principles into state government.